ratepay/magento2-module/README.md

 ````

 ## Changelog

+### Version 2.1.14 - Released 2024-10-22
+* Fixed a CSP problem with the device fingerprint javascript
+* Fixed a problem with remote address detection for servers behind a proxy

 ### Version 2.1.13 - Released 2024-10-02
 * Transmit basket items with 4 decimal places where needed to limit rounding problems in certain situations